Parchive/par3cmdline/windows/README.txt

 Some commands and options are useless.
 There may be some mistake or failure.

- It keeps many input blocks and recovery blocks on memory at this time.
-So, it cannot treat large files now.
-I will solve this problem of file IO, after I test behavior of the mechanism.

  It can create Index File and Archive Files.
 Index File includes all types of packets without duplication.
 Archive Files include Data Packets, which is a piece of input files.

- While verification is possible, it may be slow at this time.
-Currently I prefer finding as many slices as possible.

- Repair feature is under construction.
-I implemented Cauchy Reed-Solomon Codes for small data.
-At this time, this supports only Reed-Solomon Codes with Cauchy Matrix.

  It can restore missing or damaged files by using Data Packets.
 It can correct filename of misnamed files, when they were specified as extra files.
-It may not use some kinds of Recovery Data Packets.

-It may not create Recovery Files yet.
-It may not Repair yet.
+At this time, this supports only Reed-Solomon Codes with Cauchy Matrix.

 It doesn't use maultiple Recovery Codes at once.
 It doesn't support "PAR inside" feature yet.